cs10/fa16/checkoffs.md

 **More Self-Check Questions**

 * Make sure you understand how merge and subsets work.
+*
+## Lab 13: Tic-Tac-Toe

+**Required**

+* How are lists used to implement the tic-tac-toe board?
+Why does this strategy work?
+Would this strategy work even with a larger board?
+* Show your appearances or substitute triple block, and explain your implementation (You could be asked either, so be prepared for both!).

+**More Self-Check Questions**
+* Fully complete the winning-square and ttt blocks (Ask your TA to check if they are correct).
+* When was it best to report positions for some of the tic-tac-toe blocks, and when was it more ideal to report actual letters (‘X’ or ‘O’)?
+Think about domain and range!

 <!-- Keep the /div at the bottom -->
 </div>